majarspeed/Strong-Goldbach-Conjecture-via-the-Prime-3/README.md

 ```

 ---
 note.
-This proggression can be used for any prime number above 3. it just moves the floor for the proof higher with each iteration.
+This progression can be used for any prime number above 3. it just moves the floor for the proof higher with each iteration.
 3 is the smallest so we start with it.
-Example if you used 5 (5+5+5=15) You would know any proggresions above it would always have a 5 in the decompisistion.
+Example if you used 5 (5+5+5=15) You would know any progressions above it would always have a 5 in the decomposition.
 ## 🤝 Collaboration

 Feedback, discussion, and formal validation are welcome.